geometric-kernels/GeometricKernels/CONTRIBUTING.md

 We use GitHub issues for feature requests.
 You can use the [issue template](https://github.com/GPflow/GeometricKernels/issues/new) to start writing yours.
 Once you've submitted it, the maintainers will take a look as soon as possible, ideally within the week, and get back to you about how to proceed.
 If it's a small easy feature that is backwards compatible, they may implement it then and there.
 For features that are more involved, they will discuss with you about a timeline for implementing it.
 Features that are not backwards compatible are likely to take longer to reach a release.
 It may become apparent during discussions that a feature doesn't lie within the scope of GeometricKernels, in which case we will discuss alternative options with you, such as adding it as a notebook or an external extension to GeometricKernels.

-If you'd like to submit a pull request, the [pull request templates](https://github.com/GPflow/GeometricKernels/compare) are a good place to start.
-We recommend you discuss your changes with the community before you begin working on them, so that questions and suggestions can be made early on.
+If you'd like to submit a pull request, [open a pull request](https://github.com/GPflow/GeometricKernels/compare).
+We recommend you discuss your changes with the community before you begin working on them (e.g. via issues), so that questions and suggestions can be made early on.

 ### Pull request guidelines